R-Mosolov/history-gd/README.md

 # About the SPA

-**«History of Genius Discovery»** (shortly «history-gd» or «GitHub for Scientists») is a scientific portal that was created to help scientists keeping own manuscripts (e.g., scientific articles, university manuals, and monographs).
+**«History of Genius Discovery»** (shortly «History GD» or «GitHub for Scientists») is the scientific portal that was created to help scientists keeping own manuscripts (e.g., scientific articles, university manuals, and monographs).